 Sudden Hearing Loss: What Causes It and Why Treatment Can't Wait

-Understanding sudden sensorineural hearing loss (SSHL)—causes, why immediate treatment matters, recovery rates, and what to do if you experience sudden hearing changes.
+Understanding sudden sensorineural hearing loss (SSHL/SSNHL)—causes, why immediate treatment matters, recovery rates, and what to do if you experience sudden hearing changes.

 This is a medical situation that requires prompt attention.
-If you've experienced a noticeable drop in hearing within hours to days—especially in one ear—contact a healthcare provider within 24-72 hours for the best treatment outcomes.
+If you've experienced a noticeable drop in hearing within hours to days—especially in one ear—contact a healthcare provider immediately (same day when possible).

 Not sure if it's urgent?
 When in doubt, call.
 A quick phone conversation can help determine whether you need immediate evaluation or scheduled care.